 Grants to Voluntary Organisations aim to support the contribution of the voluntary and community sector in Calderdale.
 The main ways in which we try to do this are:

-- To support infrastructure services for a thriving voluntary sector, including promoting community action and volunteering.
+- To support infrastructure services for a thriving voluntary sector.
+This includes promoting community action and volunteering.

-- To support advice services, including giving people access to information and advice on benefits services, financial inclusion and other issues affecting their health and wellbeing.
+- To support advice services.
+This includes giving people access to information and advice on benefits services, financial inclusion and issues affecting their health and wellbeing.

-- To deliver a Local Healthwatch which address the three key functions of influencing, signposting of health and social care provision and advocacy to support individuals with NHS complaints.
+- To deliver a Local Healthwatch which address the three key functions.
+These are influencing, signposting of health and social care provision and advocacy to support individuals with NHS complaints.

-- To support the cultural objectives of the Council as expressed through the Cultural Strategy.
+- To support the cultural objectives of the Council as set out here.

 - by leading on partnerships associated with this funding; and

-- by supporting initiatives that affect the voluntary and community sector such as the Compact.
+- by supporting initiatives that affect the voluntary and community sector.

 Our website gives details of our different funding streams and allows you to apply for the Discretionary Rate Relief scheme.
 We hope you find this useful?
 Contact us if you have any comments or suggestions.

-Calderdale Data Works has a range of datasets, including a list of grants that have already be given, that you can use when completing your application: Calderdale Data Works .
+Calderdale Data Works has a range of datasets, including a list of grants that have already be given. you can use these when completing your application: Calderdale Data Works .

 Please use our logo